Bankruptcy Auto Loans

 We have more bankruptcy programs than our competition.
 We have more bankruptcy auto loan programs that offer $0 down payment.
 We have more bankruptcy programs that will help you buy a car before your bankruptcy discharges.
 We are able to shop those different auto loan programs against each other to help you get your best loan possible.

 How do $0 Down Bankruptcy Auto Loans work?

 The $0 down programs are by far our most popular bankruptcy programs.
 It makes sense, right?
 If you just filed for bankruptcy, you probably don’t have $3,000 or $4,000 lying around.
 Our bankruptcy loan programs were designed to help you buy a car and start rebuilding your credit without coming up with a lot of cash for a down payment.

 What are the typical requirements for bankruptcy auto loans?

 Most of the the $0 down programs like their customers to have some good credit in the past, preferably an auto loan that was paid as agreed for at least a year.
 If you had that auto loan for a long time, then put it in your bankruptcy, you will probably still qualify.

 Additionally, you need to make enough money to afford your new payment.
 Most of the programs are requiring $2,000-$2,500/month gross income and your debt to income ratios must be acceptable.

 Vehicles that Qualify for $0 Down Bankruptcy Auto Loans

 This is probably the most important section.
-Bankruptcy auto loan programs are designed to get you to and from work so that you can make your car payment on time.
+Bankruptcy auto loan programs are designed to get you a vehicle that gets you to and from work, so that you can make your car payment on time.
 Typically, the lender will require that the vehicle be no more than 4 or 5-years old and have less than 50,000 miles or so.